Category:

 United States of America

-What is David Faustino's Net Worth, Salary and Royalties?
+What is David Faustino's Net Worth, Salary, and Royalties?

-David Faustino is an American actor who has a net worth of $6 million.
-David is probably best-known for starring on the long-running Fox sitcom "Married… with Children".
+David is probably best known for starring on the long-running Fox sitcom "Married… with Children".
 He appeared in all 259 of the show's episodes between 1987 and 1997.
 David Faustino began acting as an infant, appearing on the "Lily Tomlin Special" when he was three months old.
-In 1980, he scored a part on "Little House on the Prairie", and began acting more consistently throughout the decade.
+In 1980, he scored a part in "Little House on the Prairie" and began acting more consistently throughout the decade.
 He landed the role of Bud Bundy on "Married…with Children" in 1987 and starred alongside Ed O'Neill, Katey Sagal, and Christina Applegate.
-Since then, he has appeared on "Blossom", "Burke's Law", "MADtv", "The New Addams Family", "Celebrity Boot Camp", "Killer Bud", "One on One", "RoboDoc", "Modern Family", "Not Another B Movie", and "Entourage".
+Since then, he has appeared on "Blossom," "Burke's Law," "MADtv," "The New Addams Family," "Celebrity Boot Camp," "Killer Bud," "One on One," "RoboDoc," "Modern Family," "Not Another B Movie," and "Entourage."
 He has also voiced characters on the animated series "The Legend of Korra" and "Winx Club."
 He released his debut album, "Balistyx" in 1992 under the name D'Lil.
 Faustino also opened a nightclub in Los Angeles with the same name.

 Married… with Children Residuals/Royalties